MARTIMM/gnome-gtk3/docs/content-docs/reference/Cairo/Surface.md

 **cairo_surface_t** is the abstract type representing all different drawing targets that cairo can render to.
 The actual drawings are performed using a cairo *context*.

-A cairo surface is created by using *backend*-specific constructors, typically of the form `cairo_B<backend>_surface_create( )`.

 Most surface types allow accessing the surface without using Cairo functions.
-If you do this, keep in mind that it is mandatory that you call `flush()` before reading from or writing to the surface and that you must use `mark_dirty()` after modifying it.
+If you do this, keep in mind that it is mandatory that you call `flush()` before reading from or writing to the surface and that you must use `mark-dirty()` after modifying it.

 See Also
 --------